Almost 50 young people across Blackpool have been inspired by a pioneering programme.

 Traineeships with CUFC will be available.
 Read more on how Inspira is helping develop the programme.

 Impartial advice & apprenticeships are on offer from leading careers management charity Inspira.

 Young people from Fukushima visited West Cumbria to find out more about nuclear decommissioning and NCS.

 YouTube influencers dropped into Lakeside YMCA this week, find out what they think of NCS.

 With social actions on NCS well under way, a team from Carlisle raises over 750 for the charity Happy Mums.

-Twenty young people from Flensburg in Germany and Slupsk in Poland visit Carlisle as part of the annual youth exchange.
+20 young people Germany and Poland visit Carlisle as part of the annual youth exchange.